-The number of individuals teaching part time has also continued to decrease, down from 3.2 in 3013-14 to 3.0 in 2015-16 (2014-15 was an anomaly, as one full time faculty member was on personal leave for two quarters)
+The number of individuals teaching part time has also continued to decrease, down from 3.2 in 2013-14 to 3.0 in 2015-16, to 2.7 in 2016-17 (2014-15 was an anomaly, as one full time faculty member was on personal leave for two quarters).

-The Music Department requests at least 2 full time replacement faculty to stem this ongoing loss of expertise.
+The Music Department has been requesting at least 2 full time replacement faculty to stem this ongoing loss of expertise.

 As described elsewhere in this report, the ongoing loss of a full time staff position continues to leave the department without sufficient accompanist time for classes, with no one to manage the music library, with no one to manage practice room keys and security during all but the first and last weeks of the term, no one to manage and oversee instruments and equipment, no one to monitor non-class lab time.
+Additionally, the workload of non-teaching responsibilities, including taking on some staff duties, has meant that the remaining faculty share an ever-increasing proportion of this work with each faculty reduction.